smart-lty/REST/README.md

 # Learning Rule-Induced Subgraph Representations for Inductive Relation Prediction

-This is the official codebase of the paper Rule-Induced Subgraph Representations for Inductive Relation Prediction.
+This is the official codebase of the paper Learning Rule-Induced Subgraph Representations for Inductive Relation Prediction in NeurIPS 2023.

 ## File Tree